 [DDET How does bison taste?]

 If you like beef, you will love bison.
 We think that bison tastes much like great quality beef, but with a richer flavor.
 It is not gamey at all.
 We know people who have had bad bison experiences in restaurants and markets – gamey tasting – and they are always very surprised to find that ours is nothing like that.
 We think that can have to do with some transporting/slaughtering procedures that often occur with bison and we don’t do things that way.
 See what people are saying about our bison http://glaciergrown.com/testimonialsphotos/.

-[DDET This is the first time I have bought meat this way.
-How does it work?]
+This is the first time I have bought meat this way.
+How does it work?

 It is a big step the first time your buy meat in bulk, but you will really enjoy the convenience of having a wide variety of cuts at your fingertips.
 You will also enjoy the price break that you get.
-Here is our process (unless you are just buying cuts – for cuts see info. below):
+Here is our process:

-1. Decide whether you want a whole, half, of quarter animal and place your order by paying a non-refundable deposit at the top of the bison ordering page.
+1. Decide what you want, then place your order by paying a non-refundable deposit at the top of the bison ordering page.

 2. We send you a butchering link so you can let us know how you want your animal butchered.

 3. You fill in the interactive form and submit it to us.
 It is very simple and we can help!